Find out all about how British Eventing’s jumping and style series works — and how you can be in the ribbons

 British Eventing (BE) introduced its jumping and style (JAS) series in 2001 as a stop-gap during the foot-and-mouth disease outbreak when outdoor competition was halted.
 In a nutshell, it is a quick-fire arena eventing competition, without the dressage.

-The style aspect of the class is judged by a panel of judges and judges for the 2016 series include Nick Gauntlett and Jeanette Brakewell.
+The style aspect of the class is judged by a panel of judges and judges for the 2018 series include Sarah Bullimore and Jeanette Brakewell.

 The series culminates in a final at the end of February which competitors must qualify for.